austinsherron/nvim/TASKS.md

 - [x] Fix issues w/ session mgr not restoring sessions from cwd even though I'm now manually setting it (switched session mgr from neovim-session-mgr to persisted.nvim + added custom session lifecycle mgmt)
 - [x] Figure out auto-session <-> lualine integration issues, i.e.: can't import auto-session.lib (or auto-session at all, really) (switched session mgr from neovim-session-mgr to persisted.nvim + added custom session lifecycle mgmt)
 - [x] Figure out why restoring sessions often causes barbar errors (switched session mgr from neovim-session-mgr to persisted.nvim + added custom session lifecycle mgmt)
+- [x] Check for nvim-surround treesitter dependency; if it has one, add it to TreesitterPlugin and make downstream changes
+- [x] Figure out cyclic import issue w/ logging

+### Won't Do

+- [x] Figure out auto-session <-> lualine integration issues, i.e.: can't import auto-session.lib (or auto-session at all, really)
+    - [x] I no longer use auto-session (at least for the time being)

 ## Ideas